CompGenomeLab/PHACT/SabanciHPC.md

 # Configuration
 ## Parameters
 The content of config.yml under config folder indicates the name of proteins analayzed and parameters for all consequtive tasks performed.
-- **output_folder** indicates the working directory.
+- **workdir** indicates the working directory.
 After cloning the repository, you need to set the path (PWD) properly.
 Default is /cta/users/eakkoyun/WORKFOLDER/temp/phylogeny-workflow
-- msa_name lists all proteins that will be analyzed.
+- query_fasta lists all proteins that will be analyzed.
 All msa files should be stored resources/msa_files.
 A few example of msa files are available in the repository.
 - All other parameters for variety number of rules inside Snakefile.
 You can easily changes the parameter.
 ## Cluster
 - There is a single file (config/slurm/config.yaml) for batch submission.
 You need to make proper changes for your HPC environment.
 You do not have to make changes for Sabanci HPC cluster.